anthonyzhou-1/ldm_pdes/README.md

 Workflow for running an experiment:
 - Setup environment
 - Download a dataset
-- Make a log directory (mkdir root/logs)
+- Make a log directory
-- Setup wandb
+- For training: Setup wandb
--
+- For LDM training: download a pretrained autoencoder
+- For LDM inference: download a pretrained LDM model

 Before running an experiment it is recommended to make a logs directory for model outputs. (mkdir root/logs)